Tehes/chart-streak/README.md

-Got it!
-Here’s a README.md in English that explains what you’ve built, how it works, and the data processing steps—without providing installation instructions.
-Let me know if you need further refinements!

 # 🎵 Chart Streak

 **Chart Streak** is a single-player music quiz where the goal is to place songs in the correct chronological order based on when they first appeared in the **Top 100 of the official German single charts**.
 The game runs directly in the browser and includes a Deezer player for previewing tracks.